John H. Buchanan Jr.

 John Hall Buchanan Jr. (March 19, 1928 - March 5, 2018) was an American military veteran, clergyman, and politician who served as a Republican in the U.S. House of Representatives from 1965 to 1981, representing Alabama's 6th congressional district.

-Background
+He was one of five Republicans elected to the House in 1964, the first Republicans elected to Congress in Alabama since the end of Reconstruction.

+Initially an opponent of civil rights legislation like many southern politicians, he became an ardent supporter of civil rights in the 1970s.
+After his defeat by the more conservative Albert L. Smith Jr. in 1980 primary, would join the board of liberal group People for the American Way and would later join the Democratic Party.

+Early life

 A native of Paris, Tennessee, Buchanan served in the United States Navy from 1945 to 1946 and then relocated to Alabama to attend Samford University in Birmingham.
 After his graduation in 1949, Buchanan did graduate work at the University of Virginia at Charlottesville, before he transferred to the Southern Baptist Theological Seminary in Louisville, Kentucky.
 In 1957, he graduated from the seminary and served as pastor of churches in Tennessee, Alabama, and Virginia.